Summer Song List Preview

 Now it’s time for me to go play for a Thanksgiving jazz brunch…have a great holiday!

-Visit us at www.vombrack.com or at Facebook.com/RVOrchestra.
+Visit us at www.RSVPorchestra.com or at our Facebook page.

 Halloween Songs to Put the Fright in Your Night